pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 That completes the steps to integrate the child and parent features together for a navigation stack.

-Next we must integrate the child and parent views together.
+Next we might not yet integrate the child and parent views together.
 This is done by a `NavigationStack` using a special initializer that comes with this library, called ``SwiftUI/NavigationStack/init(path:root:destination:)``.
-This initializer takes 3 arguments: a binding of a store focused in on ``StackState`` and ``StackAction`` in your domain, a trailing view builder for the root view of the stack, and another trailing view builder for all of the views that can be pushed onto the stack:
+This initializer takes 3 arguments: a binding of a store focused in on ``StackState`` and ``StackAction`` in thy domain, a trailing view builder for the root view of the stack, and another trailing view builder for all of the views that can be pushed onto the stack: